Good news for the little ones - it’s time to get building!

 This is because it comes very naturally to children, meaning it lets children just be children - something we should encourage for as long as possible.

 3. Get down and boogie (or play instead)

 Struggling to get your youngest interested in constructive play?
 While you should never be forcing children into something they’re not ready for, you can spark an interest by modelling the play yourself.

 As we found out in our interview with the team from The Curiosity Approach, getting down on a child’s level is important for so many things.
 But not least, getting down and playing can help you to model play for children, and encourage your less confident learners to get involved.

 Because constructive play is so key to a child’s development, it shouldn’t just be restricted to your inside provision.
 Children need to play with the relationship between their ideas and the real world in all sorts of different environments.

 For example, taking constructive play outdoors provides a whole new range of challenges for children.
-Things like:
+These challenges might be things like:

 5. The link to fantasy